prometheus/test-infra/design.md

 The TODO list can be found [here](https://github.com/sipian/prombench/issues/5)

-- Assume [Prow](https://github.com/sipian/test-infra/tree/prometheus-prow/prow/) is already running on a GKE cluster.
-Instructions on how to deploy prow-cluster can be found [here](prow-files/deploy-prow)
+- Assume [Prow](https://github.com/sipian/test-infra/tree/prometheus-prow/prow/) is already running on a GKE cluster. <br/> Instructions on how to deploy a prow-cluster can be found [here](prow-files/deploy-prow).<br/>The benchmark plugin added to prow can be found [here](https://github.com/sipian/test-infra/tree/prometheus-prow/prow/plugins/benchmark)

 - When Prombench is triggered using `/benchmark pr` or `/benchmark release`, the following environment variables are set in the Prowjob [start-benchmark](https://github.com/sipian/test-infra/blob/prometheus-prow/prow/config-prometheus.yaml#L62):
 	- ZONE : zone of the prow cluster
 	- CLUSTER_NAME : Name of the prow cluster